whhthe2/dnd-waterdeep-log/sessions.md

     - Offered to pay 15% of the renovation costs in exchange for access to a discreet place for Harper meetings.
     - warned Triel that Bregan D'aerthe has become interested in her.
     - needs you to find a talking horse named Maxeene

+## 5: Finding Maxeene

+### 9/10
+- Met Friar Persch near a wicker monument
+- Introduced Hickory Gurt to Tally Fellbranch as apprentice
+- 3/24ths towards the manor's fixups
+- Frewn's Brews is "Coming Soon"

+### 9/11
+- Gave street urchins some money
+- performed firewalking near the docks for folks gathered to see the Carnival Ships
+- Learned Davil Starsong's Name and description from Maxeene (a talking horse)
+- Got a hint from Mirt to ask Avi at the Steam and somethin
+- Found an eyepatch, dropped by a Drow that was shadowing Triel.